April 11, 2017

 Notably, this response is determined to a great extent by an individual’s inherited genetic makeup.

 Co-lead author, Doctor Mohammed Eslam, said this discovery holds great promise for the development of effective therapeutic treatments for liver disease.

-“There is an urgent need for a safe pharmacologic therapy that can prevent of regress the progression of liver damage.
-There are currently no treatments available for patients with advanced fibrosis, and liver transplantation is the only treatment for liver failure.
+“There is an urgent need for a safe medicines that can stop the progression of liver damage.
+There is currently no treatment available for patients with advanced fibrosis, and liver transplantation is the only treatment for liver failure.

-“Now that we’ve identified IFNL3 as the cause of liver scarring, we can work towards developing novel treatments specifically targeting this gene.
+“Now that we’ve identified IFNL3 as the cause of liver scarring, we can work towards developing new treatments specifically targeting this gene.

 “This could be medicine targeting IFNL3 that is tailored to an individual’s genetic makeup, but could also include modifying usual treatment depending on whether a patient has IFNL3 risk genes.

 “Our results show that it is possible to develop new targeted treatments for liver fibrosis and possibly even scarring in other organs such as the heart, lung and kidneys," Dr Mohammed concluded.

 The research team will now extend their work to further understand the fundamental mechanisms of how IFNL3 contributes to liver disease progression and to translate these discoveries into new therapeutic treatments.

 The full research paper is available online at Nature Genetics.